Navigating regulations on how to ship batteries for recycling can seem like a maze, but don’t leave the job undone.

 The common alkaline battery, or the household battery, used in flashlights, remote controls, and other appliances is not regulated as hazardous materials.
 No labeling or special packaging is required as long as they are not shipped with other battery types.
 Alkaline batteries over 9V, however, need a Class 8 Corrosive label.

 Once we receive your shipment at our R2-certified facility, we verify all details, including packaging and labels, before we pass it on to our downstream recycling partners.
-If you have any questions along the way on how to ship batteries for recycling, our team members are here to help.
+If you have any questions on how to ship batteries for recycling, our team members are here to help.
 Making the complex easy for our customers is what we do best.